Free Settler or Felon

 Port Jackson

-The Alexander was the next vessel to arrive in New South Wales with female prisoners after the William Pitt in April 1806.
+This was the next vessel to arrive in New South Wales with female prisoners after the William Pitt in April 1806.
 The Alexander arrived in Port Jackson on Wednesday 20th August 1806.
 One male prisoner and one child died on the passage out.

 The Sydney Gazette reported 14 male convicts, (one of whom was Solomon Wiseman) and over forty female prisoners who were all healthy were landed from the vessel.

-When the women of the Alexander arrived in New South Wales William Bligh was the newly appointed Governor.
+When they arrived in New South Wales William Bligh was the newly appointed Governor.
 The colony was still recovering from catastrophic floods and there was a shortage of convict labour as only about 380 male convicts and 193 female convicts arrived in 1806.
-The women may have been sent to work in the
+The women may have been sent to work in the Factory above the gaol, also sometimes referred to as the Cloth Factory, at Parramatta where they would have been employed on weaving looms.

 Departure from Port Jackson

-A few weeks after arrival the Alexander was being fumigated to rid it of vermin prior to leaving for England when an incautious sailor by the name of John Luker fell asleep below and was killed by the fumes.
+A few weeks after arrival the ship was being fumigated to rid it of vermin prior to leaving for England when an incautious sailor by the name of John Luker fell asleep below and was killed by the fumes.

 Captain Richard Brooks

-On 25th October a Bench of Magistrates convened to hear the case of seamen William Clarkson and Thomas Newsham who were charged by Captain Richard Brooks with the embezzlement of a roll of tobacco which had been purchased at Rio, from on board the Alexander.
+On 25th October a Bench of Magistrates convened to hear the case of seamen William Clarkson and Thomas Newsham who were charged by Captain Richard Brooks with the embezzlement of a roll of tobacco which had been purchased at Rio, from on board.
 Although they petitioned the Governor for another investigation the original findings were upheld and the men were sentenced to hard labour at Castle Hill for two years.

 George Miller and Henry Burton were two of the passengers intending to leave on the Alexander having received permission from His Excellency to depart the colony.

-Atlas in 1802 in a 'thoroughly filthy and objectionable condition, having neglected every precaution'.
+According to Charles Bateson in The Convict Ships, this was the same Richard Brooks who delivered convicts in the Atlas in 1802 in a 'thoroughly filthy and objectionable condition, having neglected every precaution'.
 Richard Brooks later became a merchant trader and then a settler in the colony, residing in Denham Court near Liverpool.

 Convicts of the Alexander identified in the Hunter Valley region: